Predictia/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/dummy.rst

 Dummy
 ================

-Dummy Diagnostic provides a template for AQUA diagnostics and includes guidance for developers.
+Dummy diagnostic provides a template for AQUA diagnostics and includes guidance for developers.
 It also explains the scientific motivation for the diagnostic, describes its purpose and clarifies the code structure used for generating the associated plots.
 Please try to adhere to the suggested scheme as far as possible.